Inside Chanel's star-studded show in Miami - KTVZ

 Celebrities alighted in Miami Beach on Friday evening as French fashion house Chanel hosted a stateside iteration of its Cruise 2022-2023 show.

-Originally presented in Monaco back in May, the runway — this time with a Baz Luhrmann and Catherine Martin-designed set of kitschy red-and-white parasols and a faux boardwalk — drew a star-studded crowd that included Chanel ambassadors Lily-Rose Depp, Pharrell Williams and Marion Cotillard.
+Originally presented in Monaco back in May, the runway — this time with set featuring kitschy red-and-white parasols and a faux boardwalk — drew a star-studded crowd that included Chanel ambassadors Lily-Rose Depp, Pharrell Williams and Marion Cotillard.

 The event also attracted well-known Floridians.
 In one “cabana” sat Alan Faena, whose namesake hotel hosted the catwalk, and in another, Miami-based hospitality entrepreneur David Grutman with his wife Isabela.
 Mera Rubell, the renowned art collector, was in attendance, as was tennis player Reilly Opelka, sharply dressed with a Chanel-brooch adorned blazer.
 Some 40 seating areas replete with champagne lined the catwalk, which was back-dropped by a deep blue Atlantic Ocean and feathery orange clouds.